No room for minimal monopole dark matter: Phase transitions

 \begin{itemize} \item For $\lambda\ll g^2$, finite-temperature perturbation theory can be used to establish that the phase transition is of the first order \cite{Dolan:1973qd}.
-If, moreover, $\lambda\gg g^4$, then the one-loop thermal effective potential close to $T_c$, \be V_{\rm eff}(\phi,T)=\frac{m^2(T)}{2}\phi^2-\frac{\delta(T)}{3}|\phi|^3-\frac{\lambda_{\rm eff}(T)}{4}(\phi^2)^2+\ldots\,, \ee can be computed in a high-temperature expansion \cite{Dolan:1973qd, Anderson:1991zb, Dine:1992wr, Arnold:1992rz}.
+If, moreover, $\lambda\gg g^4$, then the one-loop thermal effective potential close to $T_c$, \be \qquad V_{\rm eff}(\phi,T)\approx\frac{m^2(T)}{2}\phi^2-\frac{\delta(T)}{3}|\phi|^3+\frac{\lambda(T)}{4}(\phi^2)^2, \ee can be computed in a high-temperature expansion \cite{Dolan:1973qd, Anderson:1991zb, Dine:1992wr, Arnold:1992rz}.
 The phase transition in this region is found to be \emph{weakly} first-order, since bubbles start nucleating at temperatures immediately below $T_c$. \item For $\lambda < g^4$, perturbation theory can still be used but the high-temperature expansion of the effective potential is unreliable.
-An example is given by the Coleman-Weinberg scenario of radiative symmetry breaking, where renormalisation conditions are chosen such that the second derivative of the zero-temperature one-loop effective potential vanishes at the symmetry-preserving point $\phi=0$.
-This implies that symmetry breaking is radiatively induced, and that $\lambda=11 g^4/8\pi^2$, where $\lambda$ is the renormalized quartic coupling in the symmetry-breaking vacuum.
-The phase transition in the Coleman-Weinberg scenario is \emph{strongly} first-order, in the sense that the tunneling rate to the true vacuum at $T\lesssim T_c$ is still highly suppressed.
+This includes e.g.~the Coleman-Weinberg scenario, where the second derivative of the $T=0$ one-loop effective potential at $\phi=0$ is renormalized to zero.
+This implies that symmetry breaking is radiatively induced, and that $\lambda=11 g^4/8\pi^2$, where $\lambda$ is the renormalized coupling in the symmetry-breaking vacuum.
+The phase transition is \emph{strongly} first-order, as the tunneling rate to the true vacuum at $T\lesssim T_c$ is still highly suppressed.
 Bubbles of true vacuum will only form at a much lower nucleation temperature, $T_n\ll T_c$.
 Such phase transitions are dubbed \emph{supercooled}. \item For $g^2<\lambda$, perturbation theory cannot be used to establish the nature of the phase transition.
 Lattice studies of the closely related electroweak (EW) phase transition in the SM \cite{Karsch:1996yh,Gurtler:1997hr,Rummukainen:1998as} and of the Abelian Higgs model \cite{Kajantie:1997hn, Hove:2000rzx} indicate that it turns into a crossover at some critical ratio $\left(g^2/\lambda\right)_{\rm crit}\sim{\cal O}(0.1)$ in the nonperturbative region.
 It is reasonable to expect that the model we are studying will behave similarly.
-In the limit $g\into 0$ of a global $\SO{3}$ symmetry, the phase transition is of the second order, since by dimensional reduction \cite{Ginsparg:1980ef} the theory can be mapped to the ${\rm O}(3)$ model in three Euclidean dimensions, which is a classic system in the study of critical phenomena via the $\epsilon$ expansion \cite{Zinn-Justin:2002ecy}.
-By continuity, the phase transition should also be of the second order ``for all practical purposes'' for nonzero but sufficiently small $g$.
-This is the physically relevant parameter region for our study, since at $g= 0$ monopoles are infinitely massive and their core radius is infinitely large. \end{itemize}
+In the limit $g\into 0$ of a global $\SO{3}$ symmetry, the phase transition is of the second order, since by dimensional reduction \cite{Ginsparg:1980ef} the theory can be mapped to the ${\rm O}(3)$ model in three Euclidean dimensions \cite{Zinn-Justin:2002ecy}.
+By continuity, the phase transition should also be of the second order ``for all practical purposes'' for nonzero but sufficiently small $g$. \end{itemize}